MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut01_reference.rst

 .. image:: ../img/tutorial_1/start.png
    :width: 650

 The example shown here is from the SHREC competition.
-In table on the right you see 12 references.
+In the table on the right you see 12 references.
 I selected the :guilabel:`model_8_5MRC_86.mrc`, which is a ribosome.
 Below the table, you need to adjust the :guilabel:`metric min` and :guilabel:`size min` thresholds until you like the results.
 After the optimization is done the result might look similar to this:

 .. image:: ../img/tutorial_1/after_optim.png